 Fish, shellfish, zooplankton (e.g., krill), algae, and certain aquatic plants (e.g., seaweed) are the only food sources of EPA and DHA.
 This explains why EPA and DHA are sometimes called "marine” omega-3s.

 Among marine foods, fatty fish like salmon, tuna, sardines, mackerel, herring, anchovies, and sablefish are the richest sources of EPA and DHA, by far.

 Here's why long-chain omega-3s EPA and DHA are essential to human life and to optimal health:

-Omega-3 EPA (eicosapentaenoic acid) is found in the membranes of most cells in the body.
+Omega-3 EPA (eicosapentaenoic acid) is found in the membranes of almost all cells in the body.

 - EPA appears to support and promote healthy mood and good mental health.

 - The body uses EPA to make ephemeral, hormone-like compounds called eicosanoids (eye-koss-uh-noyds) – e.g., prostaglandins, leukotrienes, and thromboxanes – which play key roles in the regulation of inflammation.

 - The body uses EPA to make critical inflammation- and oxidation-regulating chemicals called E-resolvins, which belong to a class of immune-system agents called specialized pro-resolving lipid mediators.

 - EPA also used to regulate the creation of eicosanoids derived from omega-6 fatty acids (arachidonic acid).